 The Islands Trust Fund's work is guided by the Regional Conservation Plan, a science-based plan that identifies, prioritizes and plans for the protection of the best of the islands' natural spaces.
 We've created this plan to focus our efforts and resources on what's most urgently in need of protection.

 At the end of 2017, our current plan expires.
-Over the next year we are reaching out to experts, local conservancies, the 37 First Nations with interests in the lands and waters in the Islands Trust Area and the public to develop a new ten year Regional Conservation Plan (2018-2027).
+Over the next year we are reaching out to experts, local conservancies, First Nations with interests in the lands and waters in the Islands Trust Area and the public to develop a new ten year Regional Conservation Plan (2018-2027).

 Check Our Progress